Dissertation Project

 - Racial Representation in American Cities

-- Metropolitan areas in the United States are experiencing rapid diversification,
+- Metropolitan areas in the United States are undergoing rapid diversification,

 Working Papers

-- Mechanisms of Checks and Balances: Appropriations, Congressional Committees, and Interbranch Conflict (with Jon C. Rogowski)
+- Mechanisms of Checks and Balances: Appropriations, Congressional Committees, and Interbranch Conflict (with Jon C. Rogowski).
+Revise and Resubmit.

-- Looks Skin Deep: Do Immigrant Legislators Better Represent Immigrant Interests? (with Justin Gest and Tom K. Wong)
+- Looks Skin Deep: Do Immigrant Legislators Better Represent Immigrant Interests? (with Justin Gest and Tom K. Wong).
+Revise and Resubmit.

 Works in Progress